 (2) If a provision in these rules is inconsistent with a provision of the Criminal Procedure Rules 2005, the provision in these rules prevails in relation to any case in the court.

-5. Consent orders

-(1) For the purpose of this rule the Chief Judge, by a practice direction, may specify —

-(a) matters that may be the subject of an order made by written consent under this rule; and

-(b) the form in which any written consent is to be given.

-(2) The parties to a case in the court may lodge a written consent to the making of an order in the case.

-(3) A lodged written consent must be in accordance with any practice direction made under subrule (1).

-(4) On a written consent being lodged, a judge may make the order without a hearing.
+[5.
+Deleted in Gazette 25 Nov 2011 p.
+4872.]

 6. When indictment or discontinuance must be lodged

 (1) The Chief Judge, by a practice direction, may set the period within which an authorised officer must act under the CPA Part 4 Division 2 in respect of an accused who is committed to the court for trial or sentence on a charge.